rthaut/deviantART-Filter/docs/pages/permissions.md

 This permission is used to apply filters to DeviantArt pages and to add the quick-hide icon in the upper-left corner of deviation thumbnails.

-## Access browsing history

-The History permission is used to remove the DeviantArt Filter Management Page from your browser's history.

 ## Display notifications to you

 The Notifications permission is used to display a notification message when upgrading from version 5.x to version 6.x after converting tag filters to keyword filters.